Vietnam.vn - Nền tảng quảng bá Việt Nam

 Before having an eye exam, people should clearly distinguish between the different types of eye care professionals, such as optometrists, ophthalmologists, and optical technicians.

 An optometrist is a doctor who performs eye exams, prescribes glasses, and diagnoses and treats certain eye conditions.
 An ophthalmologist is a medical doctor who specializes in treating eye conditions.
-They can examine, prescribe medications, treat all types of eye conditions, and perform surgery.
+They can examine, prescribe medications, treat all types of eye problems, and perform surgery.

 Bring a list of medications you are taking.